Reddimus/UARTcommunication-TM4C123/README.md

 ## Overview

 This project provides a simple device driver for UART communication between boards running on the TM4C123GH6PM microcontroller.
-The project aims to facilitate board-to-board communication using UART1.
-The mini-project sends a signal from one board to another to turn on an LED.
+The project aims to facilitate computer-to-board communication using UART.
+The mini-project has a terminal interface that allows the user to send and receive data from the board.
+The project only has mode 1 that allows

 Note: src/inc folder contains the source code and header files used for the UART device driver.
 The folders are only used for organization purposes.
 The entire project can be found in the Keilv5_proj folder.

-V-0.2 updates:
-- Added a list of colors in order: DARK, RED, BLUE, GREEN
-- Added a state/index variable to keep track of the current color across boards
+V-1.1 update: The project now has a terminal interface that allows the user to send and receive data from the board.
+The project only has mode 1 that allows the user to change the color of the onboard LED and the brightness of the onboard LED.

 ### Features